thoughtworks-jumpstart/guides/docs/introduction/prerequisite.md

 ## Are you ready for Jumpstart?

+Just as there is a distinction between someone who is learning to play a musical instrument as a hobby and someone who is training to become a professional musician, there is a difference between a hobbyist coder and a professional software developer.

-Before applying to Jumpstart, you have to ask yourself if you're ready to take on the challenges at Jumpstart.
+Before applying, you have to ask yourself if you're ready to take on the challenges at Jumpstart.

 Due to the fast pace of the program, Jumpstart is not suitable for absolute beginners.
 We expect you to already be familiar with basic levels of HTML, CSS, and JavaScript.